288 FRIDAY 10 APRIL 2015

 We Go Together – Olivia Newton-John, John Travolta – Top 10 Contender

-I’m definitely a child from the 1970s, something that has been more than evident this week.
+I’m a child from the 1970s, which has been more than evident this week.

-Although the golden age of movie musicals was in the 1940s and 1950s, I consider “Grease” to be one of the best musicals ever made.
+Although the golden age of movie musicals was in the 1940s and 1950s, I consider “Grease” one of the best musicals ever made.
 It is a movie that will never get old.
 It is also a film that has joined that Parthenon where only movies like “The Wizard Of Oz” and “The Sound Of Music” belong.
-For almost four decades, the film has earned a new set of followers every year.
+The film has earned a new set of followers for almost four decades every year.

 We Go Together, in particular, is one of my favourite musical sequences in any movie, not shot on a soundstage.

-You see, although I love movie musicals, I can’t stand the ones shot outdoors.
+Although I love movie musicals, I can’t stand the ones shot outdoors.
 I only buy the ‘musical logic’ if the numbers are presented in a fabricated environment inside a gigantic soundstage.
-However, the flawless combination of elements in this musical number makes me see beyond the realistic look of the scene and I buy into it.
-I believe the cast nailed the number and the dancers beautifully executed the stunning choreography.
-The camera movement is fluid and the editing is unobtrusive.
+However, the flawless combination of elements in this musical number makes me see beyond the realistic look of the scene, and I buy into it.
+I believe the cast nailed the number, and the dancers beautifully executed the stunning choreography.
+The camera movement is fluid, and the editing is unobtrusive.
 We Go Together’s effervescence and joy, being the movie’s finale and all, sends its spectators away with an unequivocal feeling that there are such things as happy endings.

 Song Title: We Go Together – 1971 Genre: Musical Artist: Olivia Newton-John, John Travolta Composer: Jim Jacobs, Warren Casey Lyrics: Jim Jacobs, Warren Casey Album: Grease Soundtrack